 Blue-Collar Warlock: He lives in a warehouse loft, throws wild house parties and otherwise seems entrenched in modern urban culture despite his great age.
 Also does spellcasting for a fee as his primary source of income.

 Really 700 Years Old: While his exact age is never given we know that he looks around nineteen and has to be older than two hundred and younger than seven hundred.
 Historically speaking (and given that Camille wasn't lying about his anchestory) he can't be much older than three hundred years old.
 In The Mortal Instruments books he is implied to be lying about his age (telling Alec that he's eight hundred years old) while The Bane Chronicles flat out state that he lies about it whenever it suits him.
+He eventually admits to being around four hundred.

 Superpower Lottery: Basically anytime somebody needs something that is not explicitly covered by another character's power set, all eyes turn to Magnus.
 As a very old, powerful and knowledgeable warlock, if he doesn't know the specific spell needed, he usually knows where to get it.